How to remove fleas from your home – my experienceLast updated on November 26th, 2023

 After several failed attempts with a range of products the vet was happy to recommend and sell to me (one of which I would definitely not recommend… the spray on versions… my boys (cats) HATED it, and spraying them all over and rubbing it over their face etc.. made me very unpopular, and wasn’t easy to do!)… I came across a product called FrontLine Combo (NOT to be confused with standard FrontLine) which was sold by prescription only, but that my vet was happy to recommend.
 This stuff worked miracles!

-Basically, FrontLine Combo (and no doubt competitors sell similar upgraded versions of their standard flea prevention products) uses Fipronil, and prevents the development of flea eggs, such that you don’t have to wait for them to hatch to kill them off!
+Basically, FrontLine Combo (and to be clear competitors sell similar upgraded versions of their standard flea prevention products) uses Fipronil, and prevents the development of flea eggs, such that you don’t have to wait for them to hatch to kill them off!
 The way it was described to me, this product protected the environment around the cat, and not just the cat.
 From what I could tell, this was true, as this appeared to be the final straw for the fleas.
 I would highly recommend this product, having tried the standard FrontLine product with no real impact to this issue.
 I do in-fact use it now as standard rather than the standard FrontLine product, and the vet, and FrontLine, seem happy to say this is correct usage of the product (i.e. you don’t have to have fleas to use this Combo product).

 I’m not sure if this was important, but having a flea comb and combing through the boys fur was, if nothing else, an easy way to measure the success of what I was doing.
 The thought of fleas makes humans itch, so you can’t really trust your senses to tell you how you are doing!
 In-case you lift out any live fleas, ensure you have a pot/jar/saucer of water with a single drop of washing up liquid in it… dip the comb in it regularly, the oil of the soap helps grab the fleas, and prevent them jumping away (as they can from water) so they end up drowning.
 I found the fleas liked the spot at the end of the spine, just at the base of the tail most.
 But comb all over to rid your pet of these, and particularly to lift out eggs, and flea droppings, as these irritate the skin, and can cause skin issues/irritation for your pet.